s-takeuchi/YaizuDbTool/doc/readme/ReadmeENG.txt

 Connect to the URL shown below by Web browser for use of CmdFreak after installation.

-http://<Host name or IP address of CmdFreak>:<Port number of Web server>
+http://<Host name or IP address of CmdFreak>:<Port number of Web server>/cmdfreak.html

-In case of installation with default parameters : http://localhost
+In case of installation with default parameters : http://localhost/cmdfreak.html

 =================================================